 Since the MEPS criteria apply only to new products entering the market, it will be a number of years before these measures impact on the stock of existing products to any major extent.
-Therefore two scenarios have been modelled in the RIS: a Base Sales scenario with product sales continuing to increase at a rate of approximately 2 to 3 percent per annum and a Low Sales scenario with sales only increasing by 0.4 percent per annum from 2009.
+Therefore two scenarios have been modelled in the RIS: a Base Sales scenario with product sales continuing to increase at a rate of approximately 2 - 3 per cent per annum and a Low Sales scenario with sales only increasing by 0.4 per cent per annum from 2009.
 Forecast sales of CCAC to 2020 by category are shown in Figure 10 for Australia and in Figure 11 for New Zealand.